DeviceIoControl/Win32-GUI-Windows-Framework/README.md

 - [x] Remove C-style casts.
 - [ ] Refactor the NativeWindow class for easier creation of varied type of Windows and improved handling of events.
-- [ ] Refactor the Window class for better support with Themeing.
 - [x] Add a "Service" class for easier handling of API's.
 - [ ] Refactor the Video Player & Audio player class to use Microsoft Media Foundation (MMF) API instead of Windows Media Player COM / ActiveX objects.
 - [ ] Migrate the event system from EventProxy class into the NativeWindow class. (effectively destroying the EventProxy class)